4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 Critical considerations to make when pricing your products

 Pricing is not one size fits all.
-Your company is unique and your pricing should capitalize off of the unique value you provide.
-Let’s go through some critical considerations you need to be making before setting those prices live.
+Your company is unique and your product pricing should capitalize off of the unique value you provide.
+Let’s go through some critical considerations you need to be making before you set prices live.

-There’s lots of methods, even more than the four we broke down in the paragraphs above.
+There are lots of product pricing methods, even more than the four we broke down in the paragraphs above.
 If your research and situation calls for it, why not combine some of the methods.
-Depending on the products you sell, your company may need to take advantage of different methods.
+Depending on the products you sell, your company may need to take advantage of different product pricing methods.
 For example, if you are a subscription coffee service, you may have one set value-based pricing strategy for your monthly subscription coffee.
 You may also sell merchandise online though, like t-shirts and beanies.
 If you have products in addition to the subscription, you can employ the cost-plus pricing strategy.

 Who’s your demographic?
 This is where buyer personas really come into play.
 You don’t price products higher than your target audience can afford.
 When you create buyer personas, you can estimate how much money customers can afford to spend on your products.